-The application period for the academic year 2020-2021 ends on September 16, 2019.
+The application period for the academic year 2021-2022 closes on September 15, 2020.

-Resources for Hosts
+Resources for Hosts:

 NOTE: July is traditionally a summer vacation month in Finland and responses to inquiries be delayed.
 Applicants are advised to contact the Finnish host institution well ahead, preferably at least 3 months prior to the application deadline, of time to solicit an invitation letter for their application.